cloud-elements/devportal/_includes/authentication.md

 ## Authentication To Cloud Elements APIs

 To call our APIs, you will need an account with Cloud Elements.
-To get an account, you must [sign up](https://console.cloud-elements.com/elements/jsp/signup.jsp) using our API Manager Console.
+To get an account, you must [sign up](https://console.cloud-elements.com/elements/jsp/signup.jsp) using the Cloud Elements UI.
 When you create an account with us, we assign you an Organization secret and a User secret.
 An Organization is a customer of Cloud Elements (/organizations).
 The User and Organization secret represent your account with Cloud Elements
 An Organization secret and User secret are needed to call our Platform APIs, to do things like:

 * learn about our Catalog of endpoints (`/elements`)